alexander-pastukhov/writing-games-with-python-and-psychopy/docs/05-guess-the-number-ai.md

 ### Scopes (for immutable values)

 As we have discussed above, turning code into a function _isolates_ it, so makes it run in it own _scope_.
-In Python, each variable exists in the _scope_ it has been defined in.
+In Python, each variable exists in a _scope_ it has been defined in.
 If it was defined in the _global_ script, it exists in that _global_ scope as a _global_ variable.
 However, it is not accessible (at least not without special effort via a `global` operator) from within a function.
 Conversely, function's parameters and any variables defined _inside a function_, exists and are accessible only **inside that function**.
 It is fully invisible for the outside world and cannot be accessed from a global script or from another function.
-Conversely, any changes you make to the function parameter or local variable have no effect on the outside world^[Again, almost, as _mutable_ objects like lists are more complicated, more on that later].
+Conversely, any changes you make to the function parameter or local variable have no effect on the outside world.

 The purpose of scopes is to isolate individual code segments from each other, so that modifying variables within one scope has no effect on all other scopes.
 This means that when writing or debugging the code, you do not need to worry about code in other scopes and concentrate only on the code you working on.
-Because scopes are isolated, they may have _identically named variables_ that, however, have no relationship to each other as they  exists in their own parallel universes.
+Because scopes are isolated, they may have _identically named variables_ that, however, have no relationship to each other as they  exists in their own parallel universes^[It is like two persons with identical names, still different people.].
 Thus, if you want to know which value a variable has, you must look only within the scope and ignore all other scopes (even if the names match!).

 ```python
 # this is variable `x` in the global scope